Tera Patrick: Personal life

 After a three-year relationship, Patrick married musician and fellow porn actor Evan Seinfeld in a small ceremony in Las Vegas on January 9, 2004, where they were attending the 2004 AVN Awards show.
 On September 30, 2009, the couple announced that they were ending their marriage.
-Tera remains sole owner of her production company, TeraVision Inc.

 Patrick gave birth to a girl on February 25, 2012.
 The father is Hollywood special effects artist Tony Acosta, known for his work on 300, Dawn of the Dead and Man of Steel.

 In an interview with Holly Randall on September 6, 2018, Patrick stated that she moved to Italy with her daughter, where she married an Italian defense attorney.
 She first visited the country in 2015 after getting an offer to do feature dance shows.